-Verticillium is a family of fungi that infect hundreds of different host plants, including fruits, flowers and trees, causing verticillium wilt.
+Verticillium is a family of fungi that infects hundreds of different host plants, including fruits, flowers, and trees, causing verticillium wilt.
 Verticillium wilt on strawberries is particularly heartbreaking for a gardener, since it can mean no luscious berries.
-If you are growing strawberries, you need to know about the strawberry verticillium wilt fungus.
+If you are growing strawberries, you need to know about strawberry verticillium wilt fungus.
 Read on for information about how to recognize strawberries with verticillium wilt, including tips on the possibility of treating this disease.

 Strawberry Verticillium Wilt Fungus

 Verticillium wilt on strawberries is caused by two fungi, Verticillium albo-atrum and Verticillium dahliae.
 Unfortunately, an infected strawberry plant will probably not live to produce the delicious red berries you are hoping for.

 The really bad news is that if you have strawberries with verticillium wilt, it’s hard to get rid of the fungus.
 Once it is established in your garden plot, it can remain viable for over two decades.
 You can also unwittingly spread the strawberry verticillium wilt fungus to other areas of the garden via seeds or tools.

 Recognizing Verticillium Wilt on Strawberries

 So what are the symptoms of verticillium wilt on strawberries?
 Strawberries with verticillium wilt develop dry, drooping leaves that are well described as “wilt.”
 The leaf margins turn dark or reddish yellow and new leaves are stunted.
 It looks as though the plants haven’t been watered, but the actual issue is more serious.